RunestoneInteractive/RunestoneServer/source/Strings/TurtlesandStringsandLSystems.rst

 with a few applications of the rules.
 You might try to expand the string a couple of times on your own just to see.

 The last step is to take the final string and turn it into a picture.
-Lets assume that we are always going to go forward or backward by 5 units.
+Let's assume that we are always going to go forward or backward by 5 units.
 In addition we will also assume that when the turtle turns left or right we'll turn by 60 degrees.
 Now look at the string ``F-F++F-F``.
 You might try to